The airlines member of the Sky Team

 To check bus schedules (domestic routes) please visit: www.autogari.ro

-Bus, rented car or taxi might be the only available option for travelers interested to explore some remote areas.
+Bus, (rental) car or taxi might be the only available option for travelers interested to explore some remote areas.

 Travel by car is the best way to discover Romania's remote areas,

-A hired car will save travelers a lot of time when visiting attractions such as the Painted Monasteries in Bucovina and the traditional villages in Maramures.
+A hired car will save travelers a lot of time when visiting the Painted Monasteries in Bucovina and the traditional villages in Maramures.

 Romania's main roads are well marked and maintained.